 Choosing the right pair of wetsuit boots for surfing increases your overall comfort and performance.
 The right type and thickness booties make a whole lot of difference compared to any pair of random Noname slippery wetsuit socks.

-Surf wetsuits boots increase the grip on your board and help a ton when going in/out on rocky point breaks.
-In some places, reef boots are a MUST if you don’t want to ruin your holiday because of a small infection!
+Surf wetsuits boots also increase the grip on your board and help a ton when going in/out on rocky point breaks.
+In some places, like Indonesia, reef boots are a MUST if you don’t want to ruin your holiday because of a small infection!

-As your feet are submerged most of the time on a regular surf session, surfing without the booties in cold water slowly loses your body temperature which will eventually shorten the over-all time spent in the water.
+As your feet are submerged most of the time on a regular surf session, surfing without the booties in cold water slowly loses the body temperature which will eventually shorten the overall time spent in the water.

 How to Choose Wetsuit Boots?

 - Split Toe Wetsuit Boots – A wetsuit boot where the largest toe is separated from the rest of the toes for better space, balance, and control.

 The closed-toe section prevents the leash from tangling between the toes!